Job Search configurations

 same commute search results no matter what time of day they send a query.

-Job Search supports tenants as a middle organizational layer between a Google Cloud Platform project and any data uploaded to it.
+Job Search supports tenants as a middle organizational layer between a Google Cloud project and any data uploaded to it.
 Tenants prevent data from being shared across tenancy barriers, allowing you to isolate subsets of your data without the need for multiple projects.
-Multi-tenancy is useful in situations where you have multiple customers and don't want to share data between them, but would like to maintain a single GCP project for internal billing and reporting.
+Multi-tenancy is useful in situations where you have multiple customers and don't want to share data between them, but would like to maintain a single Google Cloud project for internal billing and reporting.
 For example:

 - Job site providers building job sites for organizations with multiple subsidiary companies.